RubixML/ML/README.md

 $estimator->centroids(); // [[3.149, 2.615], [-1.592, -3.444], ...]
 ```

-#### Mean Shift
+### Mean Shift
-A hierarchical clustering technique that uses peak finding to locate the local maxima (Centroids) of a training set given by a radius constraint.
+A hierarchical clustering algorithm that uses peak finding to locate the local maxima (Centroids) of a training set given by a radius constraint.

 ##### Unsupervised, Persistable